Aim of our projects

 These surveys of selected historic towns in Nottinghamshire were carried out from 1997 to 2004.
 They give an overview of the historic development of these settlements and are designed to help inform planning decisions.

-A conservation area is very often the focus and core of the settlement, be it a small rural village or the center of a market town or city.
+A conservation area is very often the focus and core of the settlement, be it a small rural village or the centre of a market town or city.
 There are also conservation areas designated for more recently developed parts of settlements, such as planned suburban villa developments of the Victorian period, like The Park in Nottingham.